Joy879/monty/README.md

-### Project to create an interpreter for Monty ByteCode files
+### Using C to create an interpreter for Montu ByteCode Files